wp-plugins/media-library-assistant/readme.txt

 * The **[mla_gallery] shortcode**, used in a post, page or custom post type to add a gallery of images and/or other Media Library items (such as PDF documents).
 [MLA Gallery](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Complete Documentation") is a superset of the [gallery] shortcode in the WordPress core; it is compatible with [gallery] and provides many enhancements.
 These include: 1) full support for WordPress categories, tags and custom taxonomies, 2) support for all post_mime_type values, not just images 3) media Library items need not be "attached" to the post.

 * **Enhanced Search Media box**.
 Search can be extended to the name/slug, ALT text and caption fields.
 The connector between search terms can be "and" or "or".

-* An inline "Bulk Edit" area; update author or parent, add, remove or replace taxonomy terms for several attachments at once.
-* An inline "Quick Edit" action for many common fields.
+* **Where-used reporting** shows which posts use a media item as the "featured image", an inserted image or link, an entry in a [gallery] and/or an entry in an [mla_gallery].

-* Complete support for ALL taxonomies, including the standard Categories and Tags, your custom taxonomies and the Assistant's pre-defined Att.
+* **Complete support for ALL taxonomies**, including the standard Categories and Tags, your custom taxonomies and the Assistant's pre-defined Att.
 Categories and Att.
 Tags.
 You can add taxonomy columns to the Assistant listing, filter on any taxonomy, assign terms and list the attachments for a term.
-* Shows which posts use a media item as the "featured image"
-* Shows which posts use a media item as an inserted image or link
+* An inline "Bulk Edit" area; update author or parent, add, remove or replace taxonomy terms for several attachments at once
+* An inline "Quick Edit" action for many common fields
 * Displays more attachment information such as parent information, file URL and image metadata
 * Allows you to edit the attachment author, the name/slug and to "unattach" items
 * Provides additional view filters for mime types and taxonomies
-* Provides many more listing columns (more than 15) to choose from
+* Provides many more listing columns (more than 20) to choose from

 The Assistant is designed to work like the standard Media Library pages, so the learning curve is short and gentle.
 Contextual help is provided on every new screen to highlight new features.
 The [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down for Help Summary") contains a summary of the help text following the [mla_gallery] documentation.